Frequently asked questions

 How long does it take to deal with a complaint?

-The time needed to deal with a complaint depends on the nature of the matter to which the complaint relates.
 If, for example, the matter in question is not within the scope of the Ombudsman's powers, a decision is made at once.

 The average time taken to deal with complaints is about three months.